GauravKumar1w/Checkers/README.md

 - **Game Logic:** The foundation of the game, encompassing the rules and mechanics of Checkers.

 - **User Interface:** An intuitive interface designed to provide a seamless and enjoyable gaming experience.
+-
+## Contributions

+Contributions are welcome!
+Feel free to open issues or submit pull requests.

+## Credits

+This Checkers Game AI project was developed by Gaurav Kumar.
+For any inquiries or feedback, please contact gauravkumar1w@gmail.com.

+##Contact

+Email: gauravkumar1w@gmail.com
+Enjoy the strategic challenge of Checkers with our AI-powered opponent!

 ## How to Run the Game